 Irraishaimase!
 You’ll hear this friendly greeting welcoming you whenever you enter Japanese stores.
 If you are visiting Japan for the first time you might want to know the correct way to respond.
 Actually you don’t need to say anything!
-Having said that, you can always give a quick smile and small bow of the head in such a situation.
+Having said that, you can always give a quick smile and small bow of the head as shop staff will always appreciate it.

 Do you need the Japan Rail Pass for Shinkansen journeys?

 One thing to keep in mind is that you will want to consider how many nights you want to stay in each destination.
 You definitely don’t want to rush around and get tired ticking off sightseeing boxes.
 The seven day route above works if you are willing to stay less than 2 nights in either Hiroshima or Osaka.
 Here is where planning before you fly to Japan is best.
-Have a look at places on your bucket list, look at train prices on Jorudan or HyperDia, and then decide if you need the JR Pass or not.
+Have a look at places on your bucket list, look at train prices using Japan Travel by NAVITIME, and then decide if you need the JR Pass or not.

 * You can get the JR Pass if you are a Japanese citizen provided that you have proof that you have been living abroad for 10 consecutive years or more.